numblr/nooj-cmd/README.md

 ```Shell
 	mvn clean deploy
 ```

-To create a new release update the version number in the pom.xml and run either the local build or deploy the release to the online repository.
-After that increment the version number, postfixed with "_SNAPSHOT" to continue working on the next version.

 For deployments to the online repository the bintray user account credentials need to be specified in the maven settings xml (~/.m2/settings.xml):
 ```